hoprnet/hoprnet/.processes/development.md

 - what went worse than expected
 - lessons learned

-_Who:_ all members within a meeting
+_Who:_ all tech members within a meeting

 _When:_ first day of the sprint